 - Signet ring.
-The rare signet ring form of epithelial mesothelioma cells are characterized by the presence of a large vacuole, a space or cavity within the cell.
-This makes the cell appear as if it is a ring with a large stone on one side.
+The rare signet ring form of epithelial mesothelioma cells are characterized by a large vacuole which is a cavity within the cell.
+This makes it look like there is a ring inside the cell with a large stone on one side.
 Signet ring mesothelioma must be differentiated from adenocarcinomas and carcinomas with the same structure.

 - Other types.
-There are other subtypes of epithelial mesothelioma that are so rare they have been recorded but may only ever have been observed in a handful of patients.
+There are other subtypes of epithelial mesothelioma that are so rare they have only ever been observed in a handful of patients.
 These include glomeruloid, histiocytoid, bakery roll, gaucher-like, single file, macrocystic, microcystic, placentoid, and pleomorphic.

 Diagnosing and Treating Rare Epithelial Mesotheliomas

-Diagnosis of the subtype of mesothelioma is crucially important when there are rare subtypes of this kind of mesothelioma.
-The biggest risk is that it will be mistaken for another type of cancer, like adenocarcinoma, which would require a different treatment plan for the best outcomes.
-Pathologists must look very carefully at biopsy samples from the patient to determine not just the shape and pattern of the cancer cells but also from what tissue or part of the body they originated.
+Diagnosis of the subtype of mesothelioma is crucially important.
+It is important to make sure mesothelioma is not mistaken for another type of cancer, like adenocarcinoma, which would require a different treatment plan.
+Pathologists must carefully examine biopsy samples to determine not just the shape and pattern of the cancer cells, but also from what tissue they originated.

-Treatment for any subtype of epithelial mesothelioma depends very much on the individual patient and how far the cancer has progressed.
-Surgery is often used if the cancer has not spread too far or become too diffuse.
-This helps to remove as much of the cancerous tissue as possible and can be followed by radiation therapy or chemotherapy to destroy any remaining cells if possible.
+Treatment for any subtype of epithelial mesothelioma depends on the individual patient and how far the cancer has progressed.
+Surgery is often used if the cancer has not metastasized.
+Surgery removes as much cancerous tissue as possible and can be followed by radiation therapy or chemotherapy to destroy remaining cells.

-With rare types of mesothelioma, delayed diagnosis or an incorrect diagnosis is common.
-This is because it is difficult to distinguish between these rare mesotheliomas and similar cell patterns in more common types of cancer.
-Many people with a rare type will be diagnosed once the cancer has already metastasized.
+With rare types of mesothelioma, delayed or incorrect diagnosis is common.
+This is because distinguishing between tare types of mesothelioma is difficult.
+Many people with a rare type will not be properly diagnosed until the cancer has already metastasized.
 A 61-year old female patient with clear cell mesothelioma that developed in the peritoneum died due to large amount of ascites and respiratory failure 11days after her admission to the hospital in Japan.
 Diagnosis happened after she died.
 Late diagnosis of the disease makes treatment difficult and outcomes less positive.